COMPUTER SCI & INFO TECHNOLOGY (CST)

 Course Notes: or instructor consent.

-A course in the theory, algorithms and application of Machine Learning (ML).
-The course will cover areas such as the foundations of ML (Computational Learning Theory) and the analysis of algorithms by which computational systems learn to perform tasks.
-Implementation of several ML techniques will enhance the student's understanding of the underlying material.
+A course in the theory, algorithms and application of Deep Learning (DL).
+The course will cover areas such as the foundations and implementation of Neural Networks, and the analysis of algorithms by which computational systems learn to perform tasks.
+Implementation of several DL techniques with Python, Tensorflow and Keras will enhance the student's understanding of the underlying material.

 This course covers advanced router and switch configuration.
 Advanced switching features include link aggregation, redundancy, and wireless LANs.
-Advanced routing configuration focuses on Cisco’s enhanced EIGRP routing protocol.
-Complex multi-area OSPF routing is also explored.
+Advanced routing configuration focuses on Cisco's enhanced EIGRP routing protocol.
+Complex multi-area routing is also explored.
 At the end of the course, operating system management procedures are employed to troubleshoot or upgrade the routers and switches.
-(Prerequisite: CIS 266)

 CST 365 - NETWORK APPLICATIONS PROGRAM